kohei-takata/kapa-dependencies/README.md

 # kapa-dependencies
-Sources of dependendencies to be published
+Sources of dependencies to be published

 Open source libraries that needs to be published.